 That’s not to say he lived the same way everywhere he went.
 Places with more Gentiles or with a highly-educated set led him to different practices.
 (I keep going back to his “all things to all people” in 1 Corinthians 9:22.)
 He also seems to act differently in Jerusalem.
 But among the Ephesians he was consistent in his habits and words.

-As we practice being people who keep our word, who are kind and generous, trustworthy, and the rest of the Fruit of the Spirit (Galatians 5:22-23), our attitudes and actions model God’s consistency to those around us and preserves our integrity.
+As we practice being people who keep our word, who are kind and generous, trustworthy, and the rest of the Fruit of the Spirit (Galatians 5:22-23), our attitudes and actions model God’s consistency to those around us and preserve our integrity.

 I served the Lord with great humility… –Acts 20:19a

 Paul didn’t walk into Ephesus acting like he knew everything or like he deserved their attention/allegiance.
 As a Pharisee, he had the right to speak in the synagogues, and he took advantage of it, but he knew each person had to make their own decision about Jesus.
 He also didn’t expect to be pampered.
-He was willing to make and sell some tents to support himself along the way.
+He was willing to make and sell some tents to support himself along the way (Acts 20:34).

 When Demetrius stirred up a riot,